Pinniped-BaaS/.github/profile/README.md

 # Overview
 Pinniped is an open-source backend that prioritizes being portable, extensible, and user-friendly.
-To learn more about Pinniped, read our case study here.
+To learn more about Pinniped's development, read our case study [here]().

 ## Getting Started
 ### Prerequisites